Treo (dog): Service in Afghanistan

-In 2008 Treo and his handler Sergeant Heyhoe were deployed to Afghanistan, becoming one of 25 dogs supporting British troops there.
-On 1 August 2008 Treo found an IED, called a daisy chain because of the way multiple explosive devices are wired together, concealed by Taliban insurgents along the side of a road.
-In September 2008 he found a second daisy chain, both times saving the lives of British soldiers as well as civilians.
+In 2008, Treo and his handler Sergeant Heyhoe were deployed to Afghanistan, becoming one of 25 dogs supporting British troops there.
+On 1 August 2008, Treo found an IED, called a daisy chain because of the way multiple explosive devices are wired together, concealed by Taliban insurgents along the side of a road.
+In September 2008, he found a second daisy chain, both times saving the lives of British soldiers as well as civilians.
 His success at detecting IEDs did not go unnoticed by the insurgents, and intercepted radio traffic included conversations about "the black dog."
 He retired in August 2009 and was awarded the Dickin Medal in February 2010 at the Imperial War Museum in London.

 The Dickin Medal is often referred to as the animal equivalent of the Victoria Cross.

 Later life

 After seven years in the military, Treo retired to live at home with Heyhoe.
-His death was announced in October 2015 and was buried with his Dickin Medal and a Union Jack by Heyhoe.
+His death was announced in October 2015, and Heyhoe buried him with his Dickin Medal and a Union Jack.